History of the Boston Bruins: Early years (1924–1942)

 In their third season, 1926–27, Ross took advantage of the collapse of the Western Hockey League to purchase several western stars, including the team's first great star, defenseman Eddie Shore.
 With the Bruins, he would go on to become one of the greatest players in NHL history.
 The Bruins' moves were largely counterbalanced by WHL player acquisitions by other NHL teams, and the team's record was actually slightly worse than the previous season, but Boston nevertheless qualified for the then-expanded playoffs by a comfortable margin.
-In their first-ever playoff run, the Bruins reached the Stanley Cup Finals where they lost to the Ottawa Senators in the first Cup Finals to be exclusively between NHL teams.
+In their first-ever playoff run, the Bruins reached the Stanley Cup Final where they lost to the Ottawa Senators in the first Cup Final to be exclusively between NHL teams.
 The cup-winning game for the Senators would see Bruin Billy Coutu attack the referee, earning him a ban from the NHL for life, the only in league history.

 The 1928–29 season was the first played at Boston Garden, which Adams had built after guaranteeing his backers $500,000 in gate receipts over the next five years.
 In 1929, the Bruins defeated the New York Rangers to win their first Stanley Cup.
 Standout players on the first championship team included Shore, Harry Oliver, Dit Clapper, Dutch Gainor and goaltender Tiny Thompson.

 Tiny Thompson was the goaltender for the Bruins from 1928 to 1938.
 He helped the team achieve its first Stanley Cup victory in 1929.

-The season after that, 1929–30, the Bruins posted the best-ever regular-season winning percentage in the NHL (.875, winning 38 of 44 games, a record which still stands) and shattered numerous team scoring records, but lost to the Montreal Canadiens in the Stanley Cup Finals.
+The season after that, 1929–30, the Bruins posted the best-ever regular-season winning percentage in the NHL (.875, winning 38 of 44 games, a record which still stands) and shattered numerous team scoring records, but lost to the Montreal Canadiens in the Stanley Cup Final.

 The 1930s Bruins teams included Shore, Thompson, Clapper, Babe Siebert and Cooney Weiland.
 The team led the league's standings five times in the decade.
 In 1939, the team captured its second Stanley Cup.
 That year, Thompson was traded for rookie goaltender Frank Brimsek.
 Brimsek had an award-winning season, capturing the Vezina and Calder Trophies, becoming the first rookie named to the NHL first All-Star team, and earning the nickname "Mr. Zero."
 The team skating in front of Brimsek included Bill Cowley, Shore, Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.